 Bing Saves offers three ways to bookmark sites

 - The first involves opening bing.com/saves to paste a web url into the form there to save it to the account.

-- The second method uses a bookmarklet which provides you with the means to save the active site.
+- The second method makes use of a bookmarklet which provides you with the means to save the active site.